 Black history in Florida goes back hundreds of years.
-From the time Spanish explorers first arrived, African descendants have helped develop the state to what it is.
+From the time Spanish explorers first arrived, African descendants have helped develop the state.
 To recognize these contributions, the Florida Black Heritage Trail was created by the state’s visitors bureau.
 Here’s some suggestions of places to explore along the Trail to learn more about Florida history and find African American museums in Florida.

 The Old Florida exhibit at Tallahassee Museum hosts structures from the past.
 The Bethlehem Missionary Baptist Church and the Concord Schoolhouse are both on the museum’s grounds.
-Helping to give visitors examples of how Black residents worshiped and learned.
+These structures help visitors understand how Black Floridians lived during those times.

 Julee Cottage Museum

 The last example of “to the sidewalk” construction in Pensacola, the Julee Cottee Museum is an example of Creole building.
 It was once home to Julee Patton.
 A free Black woman, she purchased freedom of enslaved people.
 The home is a now a Black history museum.

 Originally settled around 1845, Rosewood was a Black town about nine miles east of Cedar Key on the west coast of Florida.
 In 1923, a white woman accused a Black man of assaulting her in her home.
 White mobs from Sumner, Gainesville and even parts of Georgia terrorized the town for a week, killing Black people and burning the entire town to the ground.
 Some residents escaped by hiding in the woods.
 A marker on State Road 24 is located where the town once was (it was never rebuilt).